gl-inet/docs3.x/docs/tutorials/cloud.md

 DDNS or Device ID can be found on the back of your router, it is 7 characters.

-    PS: Input "DDNS" / "Device ID" here just to verify that the router is really original/valid.
+    Note: Input "DDNS" / "Device ID" here just to verify that the router is really original/valid.
 DDNS feature and the Cloud feature are separate things.

     For most models, it is "DDNS" on the back, but for some models,